-On May 7, 2008, we issued \$275 million of senior notes to a group of institutional investors in a private placement (the "2008 Senior Notes").
-On July 14, 2010 we issued an additional \$245 million of senior notes to a group of institutional investors in a private placement (the "2010 Senior Notes" and, with the 2008 Senior Notes, the "Senior Notes").
+On May 7, 2008, we issued \$275 million of senior notes in a private placement to a group of institutional investors (the "2008 Senior Notes"), the outstanding aggregate principal amount of which was paid in full at maturity on May 7, 2018.
+On July 14, 2010, we issued \$245 million of senior notes in a private placement to a group of institutional investors (the "2010 Senior Notes").
+On May 8, 2018, we issued \$400 million of senior notes in a private placement to a group of institutional investors (the "2018 Senior Notes").
 The fair value of the Senior Notes may increase or decrease due to various factors, including fluctuations in market interest rates and fluctuations in general economic conditions.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital Resources and Liquidity" for additional information on the Senior Notes.
-The following table presents the carrying amounts and fair values for the Senior Notes at March 31, 2018 and September 30, 2017:
+The following table presents the carrying amounts and fair values for the Senior Notes at June 30, 2018 and September 30, 2017: